 Compact bone becomes more brittle, particularly in the long bones, which is why breaks and fractures in the tibia and femur are things to keep note of when diagnosed with osteoporosis.
 The femur and tibia already bear the weight of most of the body; small accidents, like simple falls, can result in injury.
 In spongy bone, trabeculae—small struts that are separated by cavities filled with marrow—become thinner and the spaces between them become wider, causing an overall weakening of bone structure.

-Milk is rich in calcium and vitamin D, the two most important nutrients for bone health.
-About 99% of the calcium in our bodies is in our bones and teeth.
-Our bodies require vitamin D to absorb calcium.
+While you know that milk is rich in calcium and vitamin D, the two most important nutrients for bone health, it's not the only one!
+Leafy greens like spinach, kale, and okra are high in calcium.
+Fatty fish like tuna and salmon, as well as cheese and egg yolks, are vitamin D-rich foods.
+About 99% of the calcium in our bodies is in our bones and teeth, and our bodies require vitamin D to absorb calcium.
 So the next time you're watching TV and Sally Field tells you that you need to eat things rich in calcium and vitamin D, you should listen.
 You should listen to her anyway, because she's awesome.

 - Check out our Musculoskeletal eBook Library for free anatomy eBooks.